Consensys/deposit-sc-dafny/README.md

 *   a **formal definition** of the correctness criterion,
 *   **functional specifications** of correctness,
+*   a **fully mechanised proof of correctness** (including termination, memory safety and array allocations),
 *   **verified algorithms** for the `deposit()` and `get_deposit_root()`.

-The main results are:
+The main findings are:

-*   a **fully mechanised proof of correctness** (including termination, memory safety and array allocations),
 *   a proof that the **initial values** in the `branch` array **do not matter** (hence there is no need to initialise it),
 *   a **simplified** version of the `deposit()` algorithm.